mikejoh/devstack-on-kvm/README.md

 * It'll take some time for the DevStack installation to complete, please run `sudo virsh console devstack01` to follow the installation.
 Press `Ctrl+5` to exit the console.
 Please note that we're installing Octavia with everything included (like building of the Octavia worker image), so please be patient.
 * Before starting, stop `ufw` temporarily if it's running locally, i haven't found a good combination of FW rules yet.
-* Info on how to perform configuration cusomization when installing DevStack check [this](https://github.com/openstack/devstack/blob/master/doc/source/configuration.rst) out.
+* Info on how to perform configuration customization when installing DevStack check [this](https://github.com/openstack/devstack/blob/master/doc/source/configuration.rst) out.

 ## 🏃 Getting started